the-rks/ATLAS/README.md

 ```

 ## Run Experiments
-Run the cells in atlas.ipynb to furst build the weekly and daily datasets, run LDA, and then train and evluate our bert implmentation from bert.py.
+Run the cells in atlas.ipynb to first build the weekly and daily datasets, run LDA, and then train and evluate our bert implmentation from bert.py.